England Football Online

 appearance notes: Percy Walters is the third player to make eleven England appearances, whereas James Forrest and Tinsley Lindley are the fourth/fifth players to make ten (making this the first match to feature three players in double-figure appearances) and Arthur Walters the twelfth to make seven.

-Billy Moon, Harry Allen and Jack Goodall are the 26th-28th players to have made four or more England appearances.
+Billy Moon, Harry Allen and John Goodall are the 26th-28th players to have made four or more England appearances.
 45 players have now appeared for England for more than three times, and only eighty have done so more than once.

 records: For the first time, owing to two matches being played on the same day, England's use of players in a season exceeds twenty.
 They have used 26 different players in the 1888-89 season alone.